 Welcome!
 The CureLGMD2i Foundation was created by the Brazzo Family when their daughter, Samantha, was diagnosed with Limb Girdle Muscular Dystrophy (LGMD Type 2I) at the age of two.
-At that time, the Brazzos realized that there were no organizations accepting donations specifically for research for LGMD2I.
-They decided to create this Nonprofit Organization (formerly known as The Samantha J. Brazzo Foundation) with a mission to spread awareness about LGMD2I and to raise funds to support research for this progressive disease.
-(Pictured below is Samantha Brazzo)
+At that time, the Brazzos realized that there were no organizations accepting donations specifically for research for LGMD2I/R9.
+They decided to create this Nonprofit Organization (formerly known as The Samantha J. Brazzo Foundation) with a mission to spread awareness, provide advocacy for the patient community, and to raise funds to support research for LGMD2I/R9.

 THE STEVENSON FAMILY FUND